GeneralFocus/AWSCloud/README.md

 ## License

-This repository is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code snippets while attributing the original repository.

 ## Contact

-For any queries, suggestions, or feedback related to this repository, feel free to reach out to [Your Name](mailto:your@email.com).
+For any queries, suggestions, or feedback related to this repository, feel free to reach out to [ME](linkedin.com/in/oyinkansola-olabode).

 Happy coding and learning with AWS!